Are straight people 'stealing' RuPaul’s Drag Race?

 “Drag has historically opened up so many doors because of its visibility; it’s such a big colourful scene that people can’t help but stare.
 Because of that visibility it demands attention.
 It opens up the conversation about queer culture at large.”

 So, can straight people watch the show?
-According to Courtney, Wilde and Bianca: absolutely yes.
+According to Courtney, Hides and Bianca: absolutely yes.
 Because a growing mainstream may cause a few problems, but ultimately the positives greatly outweigh the negatives.

 As Bianca puts it: “There are keyboard warriors and people that have an opinion, but it’s just drag!
 It’s not that f***ing serious, especially in America.
 There are bigger things to worry about, like our president being a f***ing a***hole.